margue/camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/overview/date-format.md

 </web-app>
 ```

-With this configuration the REST API will return dates with millisecond
+With this context the REST API will return dates with millisecond
 precision and timezone information.
 Also, new dates, with milliseconds and timezone information,
 can be submitted to the REST API without losing these details.